LouieSlocombe/ASIC1_Selectivity_Q_vs_C/README.md

 # ASIC1_Selectivity_Q_vs_C
-This is a repo for the paper on ASIC1 Selectivity Filter: Classical and Quantum Investigation of Ion Selectivity.
+This is a repo for the paper on Beyond Quantum Coherence: Sub-Femtosecond Lifetimes Underscore Classical Origins of Selectivity in Acid-Sensing Ion Channel 1.
 See also https://github.com/LouieSlocombe/HEOM.jl